Giulietto Chiesa: Early life and education

 Chiesa was born in Acqui Terme on 4 September 1940.
 He was enrolled at the University of Genoa as a physics student, but he did not finish his studies.
 In 1989–1990, he was Fellow at the Kennan Institute for Advanced Russian Studies, Washington.

 Career

 Political activism

-Chiesa has a long experience as a political activist.
+Chiesa had long experience as a political activist.
 He started in Genoa as a local branch leader of a student organisation, called Unione Goliardica Italiana (Italian Goliardic Union – UGI) and then as its national Vice-President.
 Later on he became national leader of FGCI (Italian Communist Youth Federation) and eventually leader of the Genoese branch of PCI (Italian Communist Party) between 1970 and 1979.
 He was chairman of the PCI in the county council of Genoa between 1975 and 1979, the year in which he left his career as a party official in order to be a journalist.